 This course aligns with UWA’s flexible MBA program, with an optional assessable component in this course.
 Participants who qualify to access this articulation pathway, and who successfully complete the course and pass the assessments, will receive credit (to the value of one optional unit) towards their UWA MBA Flexible degree.

-Special rate for UWA MBA Flexible students: $4000 plus GST
+Special rate for UWA MBA Flexible students: $4400 GST inclusive

 Professor George Burt